Lisa Morpurgo: Biography

-From this starting point on, an impressive amount of discoveries took place: she could no longer accept the obsolete and fideistic dogmas of traditional astrology.

-Therefore, she set on the search for those astrological mechanisms – based both on observation and science - which lay under each phenomenon.
+From this starting point, Morpurgo searched for those astrological mechanisms that lay under each phenomenon.
+Her lessons and books opened new roads to research.

-Her unprecedented practice meant a real revolution in astrology as it had been considered up to that time and opened new roads to research, applied with seriousness and thoughtfulness.

-She was the starter of a new current of thought both through her lessons and her books, the real milestone for astrologers and for those interested in the zodiac.

 In 1968, Morpurgo published her first novel, Madame andata e ritorno.

-In 1972, she published her first astrological book Introduzione all'astrologia e decifrazione dello Zodiaco, a real milestone for zodiac knowledge, that reached tens further editions, as a long seller, in several countries.
+In 1972, she published her first astrological book Introduzione all'astrologia e decifrazione dello Zodiaco which reached tens of further editions, in several countries.
 In 1975, she published Macbarath, a science-fiction novel which anticipated her future astrological discoveries.

-In 1979, she published what was defined her most important astrological book Il convitato di pietra.

-In 1988, she published her fourth novel : La noia di Priapo.
+In 1979, she published what was defined as her most important astrological book Il convitato di pietra.
+In 1988, she published her fourth novel: La noia di Priapo.
 Between 1983 and 1992, she published Lezioni di Astrologia in order to further her astrological theories: La natura dei segni, La natura dei pianeti, La natura delle case, La natura dei transiti.
 Among other books, she wrote L'astrologia e l'amore and Bimbo astrologo.

 In her theories, Morpurgo applied a logical and rational approach to astrology.

-She revisited astrological theories reconfiguring the system of domiciles and exaltations of the planets.

-This approach gave more value to astrological theories which suggested the existence of two more planets.
+She revisited astrological theories, reconfiguring the system of domiciles and exaltations of the planets.
+This approach gave more value to astrological theories, which suggested the existence of two more planets.
 Morpurgo defined them as X-Demetra and Y-Eolo.
 X would signify the great female principal, in complementary opposition to the meaning of Pluto.

-Y would signify the great ruler of long and slow time and low frequencies - lord of meteorological and geological phenomena, in complementary opposition to the meaning of Neptune.
+Y would signify the great ruler of long and slow time and low frequencies – lord of meteorological and geological phenomena, in complementary opposition to the meaning of Neptune.